TREEcg/LDES-Extractor/README.md

 // load the ldes store
 const extractor = new Extractor(store);
-// create the snapshot at a given time const extraction = await extractor.create({
+// create the extract at a given time const extraction = await extractor.create({
     startdate: new Date("2020-10-04T12:00:00Z"),
     enddate: new Date("2020-10-07T12:00:00Z"),